 The equivalency between an eccentrically applied load and an axial load–moment combination is shown below.
 Assume that a force P is applied to a cross-section at a distance e (eccentricity) from the centroid.
 Eccentric force P may now be combined with the force P acting downward at the centroid and a couple of Pe, which is a pure moment.

 - Pure axial compression (point A).
 This is the largest axial compression load that the column can support.

 - Compression with minor bending (point B).
 This is the case of a large axial load acting at a small eccentricity.
 The stress distribution becomes inclined but the section is still under compression.
-Failure occurs by crushing of the concrete.
+Failure occurs by crushing the concrete.

 - Compression control (point C).
-Here exist both compression zone and tension zone of concrete.
+There exist both compression zone and tension zone of concrete.
 Steel is subjected to tension.
 Failure occurs by crushing of the concrete on the compression side, whereas the stress in steel fs is less than the yield stress fy.

 - Balanced condition (point D).
 A balanced condition is reached when the compression strain in the concrete reaches limited and the tensile reinforcement reaches yielding simultaneously.
 Failure of concrete occurs at the same time as the steel yields.

 - Tension control (point E).
 This is the case of a small axial load with large eccentricity, that is, a large moment.
 At failure, the strain in the tension steel is greater than the yield strain.

 - Pure flexure (point F).
 The section, in this case, is subjected to a bending moment M, whereas the axial load is P = 0.
 Failure occurs as in a beam subjected to bending moment only.